ricardodarocha/rust-wena-app/README.md

 git clone this repository

 cargo run -q -- eval "(32*5)/4.0"
+#or directly calling the binary
+rust-wana-app eval "(32*5)/4.0"
+```

 will show the result of equantion
-```

 ![](Console.png)

 Extendes the functionalities, just add new commands